Help us inspire Texans of all ages to love reading!

 Texas Teen Book Festival

-This year marks the eleventh year of the Texas Teen Book Festival!
+This year marks the twelfth year of the Texas Teen Book Festival!
 This unique Festival features critically acclaimed YA authors such as Marie Lu, Jason Reynolds, Julie Murphy, and many more!
 The free, one-day Festival welcomes more than 5,000 enthusiastic readers to a welcoming and safe space to meet their favorite authors, discover new books, and feel at home with fellow young readers.
 Many come in literary costumes, and spend the entire day with their friends at panels programmed specifically for this audience.
 Encouraging the joy of reading at this age is so important!
 Check out this cool TTBF video!

 Texas Public Library Grants